"The Tank's on

 OK.
 Back to reserves now.
 You can see that we were shifting from

-being a "spender of time & money" to being "an investor of time and
+being a "spender of time & money" to being "an investor of

 money".
 Start today to plug the leaks and create ample reserves for